bnomei/kirby3-storybook/README.md

 ### Generated Files

 The plugin will use the file watcher to monitor your Snippet/Template files and their story config files (aka `*.stories.yml|json`).
 If any of these files changes it will generate or overwrite the corresponding files in your Storybook `stories` folder.
-Creating subfolders as needed to match Kirbys extension registry (like `snippets/blocks`).
+Creating subfolders as needed to match Kirby's extension registry (like `snippets/blocks`).
 It will NOT remove any files.
 There are three files created for each story.

 - `Example.html` contains the rendered HTML and will be **overwritten on changes** to the source files.
 - `Example.stories.js` defines details about your story for Storybook, like title or variants.
 It will only be created if missing.
 You can edit it as you like.